coverclock/com-diag-codex/README.md

 sockets using the ```select(2)``` system call.
 The Machine layer allows the SSL byte stream to be used in a datagram-like fashion.

+### Handshake

-The Handshake layer - which only works in OpenSSL 1.0.2 - allows peers to establish secure stream connections, pass variable sized packets in full-duplex fashion, and use indications to coordinate the of the session so that new encryption keys can be established and each end can be re-authenticated.
+The Handshake layer - the handshake portion of which only works in OpenSSL 1.0.2 - allows peers to establish secure stream connections, pass variable sized packets in full-duplex fashion, and use indications to coordinate the of the session so that new encryption keys can be established and each end can be re-authenticated.
 This is especially important for long lived connections, since the longer an encryption key is used, the more likely it is that it will be cracked.
 However, TLS 1.3, due to arrive when OpenSSL 1.1.1 is fully released, makes this technique obsolete by replacing it with